LASA-Student-Council/Website/_posts/2020-11-12-Homecoming-Activities.md

 Be creative with these days!
 Virtual backgrounds are encouraged as well for each day.
 - Monday: Animal Day
 - Tuesday: Cowboy Day
-- Wednesday: Tropical/Under the Sea Day
+- Wednesday: Under the Sea Day
-- Thursday: Meme/Costume Day
+- Thursday: Meme Day
 - Friday: Spirit Day